merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ### Calculation & accessibility

 As a reminder, the read recruitment procedure included a number of metatranscriptomes.
-And of the 74 samples of interest determined in Step X, 50 had accompanying metatranscriptomes.
+And of the 74 samples of interest determined in [Step 8]({{ site.url }}/data/anvio-structure/chapter-III/#step-8-genes-and-samples-of-interest), 50 had accompanying metatranscriptomes.
 For these 50 samples, we used the read recruitment results of the metatranscriptomes to establish a _transcript abundance_ (TA) measure for each gene (see Methods).

 Taken from the Methods section, here is the definition for TA: